Capital of Hong Kong

 The Legislative Council Building (above)is formerly the Supreme Court Building.
 It is also located in Central, the capital of Hong Kong.
 The back of it is the HSBC Building.

 Next to the Legislative Council Building is Statue Square.
 It is very well-known for being the gathering place for the Filippino maids on Sundays.
+That is the reason why Central is very crowded even during the weekends.
+It is nowhere like a ghost town at all.

 In the square, there is the Cenotaph constructed in 1923 commemorates the veterans(including the British) in the First and Second World War that served in HK.